 - an epidural.

-You can find out more about the different types of pain relief from the National Women's Health website.
-A factsheet on Remifentanil Patient-controlled Analgesia (PDF, 24 KB) is available to download.
+You can find out more about Pain relief options on the National Women's Health website.

 When you need help with the birth

 A small number of women need the help of instruments with their births.
 Forceps or a ventouse suction cup can be used on the baby’s head to help to birth the baby.

-You can find out more about assisted births at Labour and Birthing on the National Women’s Health website.
+You can find out more about assisted births at Mode of birth on the National Women’s Health website.

 A caesarean section is an operation to remove the baby through a cut in the mother’s tummy.
 Caesareans can be planned or urgent (emergency).
 During your pregnancy, a caesarean may be planned when your midwife (or specialist doctor) believes that labour may be dangerous for you or your baby.
 An urgent caesarean is needed when complications happen during pregnancy or labour and the safest option is to deliver the baby straight away.

 Your midwife (or specialist doctor) will give you information and answer your questions about a caesarean.
 This includes what happens during and after a caesarean, why they recommend it and what the risks are.

-You can find out more about caesareans in Caesarean Section (PDF, 440 KB) from the National Women's Health website.
+You can find out more about caesareans at Mode of birth from the National Women's Health website.